esa/pykep/doc/sphinx/system.rst

 .. _prepareyoursystem:

-Preparing your system to compile PyKEP
+Preparing your system to compile pykep
 ======================================

 Compiling under a Unix System
 -----------------------------

 We assume you have root access to your unix machine and a working python installation.
-As PyKEP has some dependencies, you will need to install a few packages before being able to install PyKEP on your machine.
+As pykep has some dependencies, you will need to install a few packages before being able to install pykep on your machine.
 All are supported by most package managers, so that a simple apt-get or emerge should suffice to prepare your system.